-Mobile devices are increasingly being used to conduct e-commerce transactions, and if our platforms and services do not operate as effectively when the merchants' sites and checkout pages are accessed through these devices, the merchants' experience will be negatively impacted, reducing merchant satisfaction with our platforms and services.
+Mobile devices are very commonly used to conduct e-commerce transactions, and if our platforms and services do not operate as effectively when the merchants' sites and checkout pages are accessed through these devices, the merchants' experience will be negatively impacted, reducing merchant satisfaction with our platforms and services.

-E-commerce transacted over mobile devices (including tablets and other hand-held devices) continues to grow more rapidly than desktop transactions.
 We are dependent on the interoperability of our platforms with third-party mobile devices, merchants' mobile applications and mobile operating systems as well as web browsers.
 Changes in such devices, systems, applications or web browsers that degrade the functionality of our platforms could adversely affect adoption and usage of our platforms and services.
 For example, we provide our merchants with development libraries which allow for easy implementation of our platforms as well as bug and error fixes.
 Our merchants' ability to timely utilize such libraries in order to fix bugs and errors is contingent on application stores (such as Google Play and Apple App Store) approving our software development kit and libraries.
 If such approval is not obtained in a timely manner, merchant may be delayed in fixing bugs and errors relating to the use of our platforms and may forgo the use of our solutions until an applicable error or bug fix is available.
 Mobile e-commerce and effective mobile functionality are integral both to our merchants and to our long-term growth strategy.
 If the functionality of our platforms is inhibited when access to our merchants' stores is done through mobile devices, our business and operating results could be adversely affected.